Understanding Neuroplasticity: How the Brain Relearns Movement

 The system applies a concept called transfer learning – helping the brain rebuild damaged networks by leveraging patterns from healthy ones.
 It's like providing a blueprint that accelerates the learning process critical to recovery.

-An integrated virtual platform enables clinicians to remotely monitor progress and adjust treatment protocols, ensuring optimal guidance throughout recovery.
+An integrated virtual platform enables clinicians to remotely monitor progress and adjust treatment protocols, ensuring guidance throughout recovery.

 Conclusion